orange451/LWJGUI/README.md

 # LWJGUI
 An LWJGL3-based JavaFX alternative for making user-interfaces in Java.
 It can be incorperated into your already existing opengl project, or you can make your projects rendering become managed by LWJGUI.

+# Why LWJGUI?
+JavaFX simply does not have the capability to be incoroperated into custom OpenGL projects.
+LWJGUI is different in that it does not takeover all of the rendering code for your project.
+This allows it to be easily used to handle your user-interfaces but still leave rendering up to you!

 # Current Features
 - Button